-The H2TU-C-388 List 3E provides the following maintenance screens for monitoring system activity and assessing performance.
+The HDSL2 system provides the following maintenance screens for monitoring system activity and assessing performance:

-- The Monitor screens provide a graphical representation of circuit activity and allow initiation of loopbacks. - The Performance screens provide current, 24-hour, 48-hour, and 31-day performance histories and a continuous alarm history. - The Event Log provides a description of the 100 most recent events which include their origin, time and date of occurrence, and message.
+- The Monitor screens provide a graphical representation of circuit activity and allow initiation of loopbacks. - The Performance screens provide current, 25-hour, 48-hour, and 31-day performance histories and a continuous alarm history. - The Event Log screens provide a description of the 100 most recent events which include their origin, time and date of occurrence, and message.